Daihatsu Leeza: 660 cc model (L111)

 In March 1990, the kei car regulations changed.
-Unlike its competitor, the Suzuki Cervo, Daihatsu chose to update the Leeza, giving it an updated chassis code L111.
+Unlike its competitor, the Cervo, Daihatsu chose to update the Leeza, giving it an updated chassis code L111.
 The 660 cc Leeza, arriving a little later than its more popular sibling the Mira, in August 1990, was available in R, Cha Cha and OXY trim lines.
 The Cha Cha became a regularly available model rather than a special edition.
 The larger engine and slightly enlarged bodywork made for a more usable car, and allowed for the fitment of more safety equipment.
 The standard engine was a naturally aspirated, carburetted single-cam engine with four valves per cylinder, producing 50 PS.
 However, the tax advantages for "faux" commercial vehicles had shrunk to the point of irrelevance, and the updated Leeza was only sold as a passenger car, limiting its market.